shubhamjain0127/challenges/README.md

 4. Valid Subsciption and SPN with Contibutor permissions in the subscription.
 5. Create a credential in Ansible Tower of type Microsoft Azure Resource Manager and attach it to the template.

+**Introduction**:

+Here we will be creating below resources:

+1. A Public Load balancer which is internet facing ( Here I have just created a public lb but not configured it)
+2. An internal load balancer which will distrubute traffic from web tier to app tier
+3. NSGs for web & app subnets (here I have not configured NSG rules but they are needed to restrict the incoming traffic)
+4. a Vnet and 2 subnets (app & web)
+5. 2 availability sets (1 for app vms 1 for web vms)
+6. 4 VMs , 2 for app 2 for web
+7. Primary sql server & database (code is not update to create.
+However need to complete the above architecture diagram).
+8. Secondary sql server & failover group which would create a secondary database and enable replication.

+**How to use:**

+1. Keep the arm templates in astorage account and create a SAS token which will be used in ansible playbook environment variables.
+2. Create Ansible Tower Project & Template.
+Also attach SPN credential to the template.
+3. Trigger the ansible template from UI or using API . (we can include survey variables in the template.
+For the purpose of this I have not used many variables)

 - **Challenge 2:** We need to write code that will query the meta data of an instance within AWS and provide a json formatted output.
 The choice of language and implementation is up to you.